2/21/2025

 speaker

 Good morning, ladies and gentlemen, and welcome to the fourth quarter and full year 2024 Arbor Realty Trust earnings conference call.
 At this time, all participants are in a listen-only mode.
-After the speaker's presentation, there will be a question and answer session.
+After the speaker's presentation, there will be a question-and-answer session.
 To ask a question during this period, you will need to press star 1 on your telephone.
 If you want to remove yourself from the queue, please press star 2.
 Please be advised that today's conference is being recorded.
-If you should need operator assistance, please press star 0.
-I would now like to turn the call over to your speaker today, Paul Elaneo, Chief Financial Officer.
+If you need operator assistance, please press star 0.
+I would now like to turn the call over to your speaker today, Paul Elenio, Chief Financial Officer.
 Please go ahead.

 speaker